zafarfast/remotecodeexecution/README.md

 received message length: 100
 ```

-## Server sends back:
+## Client sends back:

 ```bash
 data: List of files in the current directory
 ```

 ### 3. Exiting the Server and Client
-To exit the connection and shut down the server, simply type exit at the client's prompt.
+To exit the connection and shut down the servre, simply type exit at the server's prompt.

 ## Code Structure

-- server.py: The main server script that handles incoming client connections, receives commands, executes them, and sends back results.
+- server.py: The main server script that handles incoming client connections, sends commands, and receives output.
-- client.py: The main client script that connects to the server, sends commands, and handles receiving outputs or files.
+- client.py: The main client script that connects to the server, sends output, and handles incoming commands.
 - README.md: This file, explaining the project and its usage.

 ##How It Works

 ### Client:
 - The client connects to the server and sends serialized data using the pickle library.
-Commands are wrapped in a dictionary format to ensure structured communication.
+Data is wrapped in a dictionary format to ensure structured communication.
-- The client can send a variety of shell commands (pwd, ls, etc.) or request files using the download <file_path> command.
+- File transfers are handled by reading the file content and sending it to the servre in chunks.

 ### Server:
-- The server receives commands, executes them, and sends back the results to the client.
+- The server sends commands, and receives the output from client
-- The server uses the pickle library to deserialize received data and handle the command appropriately.
+- The server uses the pickle library to deserialize received data.
-- File transfers are handled by reading the file content and sending it back to the client in chunks.

 ## Example of Commands